proarsing/ioBroker.uws/README.md

 ## Configuration
 Configuration of OPC UA Client should be done in config file:
-./config/opcconfig.js
+./config/opcconfig-0.js

 ## To-Do
-- Use settings for opc ua tag list from custom configuration file defined in PATH in Web UI, instead of static(fix) PATH
+- Browsing of the OPC UA Tags in the Adapter configuration web page

 ## Changelog
+### 0.0.3 (2020-11-28)
+* (Vladislav Arsic) Use settings for opc ua tag list from custom configuration file defined in PATH in Web UI, instead of static(fix) PATH

 ### 0.0.2 (2020-11-20)
 * (Vladislav Arsic) Communication with OPC UA Server established